jchitpin/RECAP/README.md

 **--MACS**
 Choose either *(y)es* or *(n)o* if the peak caller used is MACS.
 Choosing *yes* antilogs the *p*-values, a necessary step during *p*-value recalibration with RECAP.

+### Notes

+The re-mixing process takes minutes to perform.
+Recalibrating the *p*-values with the Perl script should take seconds.

 ### Example Workflow

 Suppose we are interested in analyzing a treatment and control file with MACS and recalibrating the resulting *p*-values.